Zoran Corporation: Supplier of signal processing ICs

 Zoran was founded in 1981 by Yuval Almog and Dr. Levy Gerzberg, with a focus on DSP technology.

-Due to the similarity between the Zoran Corporation's name and services and those of Max Zorin's fictional company in the James Bond film A View to a Kill, which was released in 1985, a disclaimer had to be added to the film stating that the name Zorin was not related to a real-life company - none of the film's producers had been aware of the Zoran Corporation's existence when selecting a name for the villainous Max Zorin (Christopher Walken) and his fictional organisation.
+The James Bond film A View to a Kill was about a conspiracy to destroy Silicon Valley to corner the market on computer chips.
+After production wrapped, none of the film's producers had been aware of the Zoran Corporation's existence when selecting a name for the villainous Max Zorin (Christopher Walken) and his fictional organisation known as "Zorin Industries".
+Zoran Corporation considered this calumnious and settled with Pinewood Studios by agreeing that a disclaimer be stated prior to film's start that the name "Zorin" identified no known, living person nor was intended to be critical to the computer chip industry or any real world corporate entity.

 Until 1991, Zoran derived the substantial majority of its revenues from digital filter processors and vector signal processors used principally in military, industrial and medical applications.
 In 1989, it repositioned its business to develop and market data compression products for emerging multimedia applications and discontinued development of digital filter processor and vector signal processor products.